 Occupational Requirements Survey: Data sources

-- The amount of employees in each sampled job that is matched to an occupational description.
 The field economist determines how many employees in the establishment can be defined by the occupational code for the sampled job.

 All data collected in the ORS are subject to the BLS confidentiality requirements that prevent the disclosure of identifying information.
 Data collected from the ORS are used solely for statistical purposes.
 BLS has a strict confidentiality policy which ensures that the survey sample composition, lists of reporters, and names of respondents will be kept confidential.
 In addition, the policy assures respondents that published figures will not reveal the identity of any specific respondent and will not allow the data of any specific respondent to be identified.
 Each published estimate is screened to ensure that it meets these confidentiality requirements.

-Last Modified Date: June 13, 2018
+Last Modified Date: April 29, 2019